Munnar Packages

 - Food in Munnar reflects the flavours of Kerala cuisine.
 Travellers commonly try dishes such as appam with vegetable stew, Kerala parotta with curry, and banana chips.
 Tea remains the most popular local beverage because of the region’s plantation history.

-- Packing for a Munnar travel package usually requires light jackets or sweaters, especially during winter months when mornings and evenings can feel cooler.
+- Packing for a Munnar tour package usually requires light jackets or sweaters, especially during the winter months when mornings and evenings can feel cooler.
 Comfortable walking shoes are also helpful for exploring viewpoints and nature trails.

 Travel Updates and Safety Information for Munnar